 - Custom Processing

 - Mixed Feeds

 Innovative Manufacturing Process

 We revolutionized the agricultural industry with our Horizontal Steam Conditioner.
 Feedex is the only organic livestock feed manufacturer in the Midwest that steam-flakes our grains.
-All grains receive consistent steam at low operating pressures.
-Quality control is the number one priority at every stage of the process.
-All grain shipments are inspected for GMOs (genetically modified organisms) on arrival.
-If we detect any irregularity, then the shipment is rejected and new grains are brought in.
+Our grains receive consistent steam at low operating pressures.
+In addition, quality control is the number one priority at every stage of the process.
+Hence, all grain shipments are inspected for GMOs (genetically modified organisms) on arrival.
+Consequently, if we detect any irregularity, then the shipment is rejected and new grains are brought in.